bdeckard92/dupUT/01-Class-Content/14-MVC/01-Activities/01-Ben-and-Jerrys/README.md

 * Open the [server.js](Unsolved/server.js) file and do the following:

-  * Set handlebars as the default templating engine.
+  * Set Handlebars as the default templating engine.

   * For simplicity, do not use MySQL or Sequelize for this activity.
-Add the `icecreams` variable below as your dummy data:
+Add the `icecreams` array below as your dummy data:

   ```js
   const icecreams = [